 Ms. Schneider's memoir is not about the traditional beauty of wild Alaska; instead, it is a story about regular folks who had the desire, and the courage, to remain in a place considered America’s Siberia.
 With the word "frontier" ringing in their ears, the complete everyday projects.
 Their lives are recorded from the viewpoint of a woman who would have had no interest in settling in Alaska if it hadn’t been for the man to whom she was married.
 Ms. Schneider was a continental America woman who gave up her family and friend support groups to build a new life in Alaska.
 The building of a new life would include the self-construction of the very home she would live in.

-Relevant Publishers LLC publishing visionary books to change the world, one mind at a time.
+Relevant Publishers LLC publishing "Books changing the world, One mind at a time."
+TM

 Some of the links on this website are “affiliate links.”
 This means if you click on the link and purchase the item, Relevant Publishers LLC will receive an affiliate commission.
 Also, many of the books and products featured on our blog we received free or heavily discounted for the purpose of review.
 All the opinions are our unbiased thoughts & we only recommend products or services we use and believe will add value for our readers.
 We are disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising."
 Relevant Publishers LLC is a participant in the Amazon Services LLC Associates Program.